 - 32 percent improvement in hospital admissions and readmissions

-- 18 percent improvement in emergency room utilization
+- 9 percent relative improvement in hypertension

 Stronger relationships between physicians, within and across specialties, result in better transitions of care, improving outcomes and creating a better care experience for patients.

 The Primary Care Service Line Steering Committee approved new preoperative guidelines developed in collaboration with the General Surgery and Cardiology Service Lines, as well as anesthesia providers.
 The goal was to standardize best practices to ensure patients are appropriately and accurately cleared for surgery at the lowest possible cost.

 In addition to collaborating with other Avera physicians, the Primary Care Service Line sought nationwide best practices from multiple sources to develop these guidelines.

 Avera recommends annual screening mammography beginning at age 40 and continuing as recommended by each patient’s provider.
 The Primary Care Service Line, Avera Breast Leadership Council, and the Avera McKennan Breast Health Professional Advisory Board collaborated over the past several months to develop these guidelines, using many sources of evidence.